yash42828/Convert-Image-to-Pdf-using-python/README.md

 ## ImageToPDF Website💻 using Python Framework FLask
-This webapp created on Flask which can convert image into PDF
+This webapp created using python framework Flask which can convert chosen image into PDF

 ## Installment Requirements
 - `pip install flask`